godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`bool<class_bool>` **rendering/gl_compatibility/fallback_to_native** = ``true`` :ref:`🔗<class_ProjectSettings_property_rendering/gl_compatibility/fallback_to_native>`

-If ``true``, the compatibility renderer will fall back to native OpenGL if ANGLE over Metal is not supported.
+If ``true``, the compatibility renderer will fall back to native OpenGL if ANGLE is not supported, or ANGLE dynamic libraries aren't found.

-\ **Note:** This setting is implemented only on macOS.
+\ **Note:** This setting is implemented on macOS and Windows.

 .. rst-class:: classref-item-separator